EternityForest/awesome-standards/README.md

 Very cheap and useful with a few limitations.
 Untrusted ones that are not specifically rated for such must not be used for climbing applications.

-The very cheapest metal ones break if bent backwards even slightly, an internal spring piece snaps out of place, and they are very hard to fix.
-It is surprisingly easy to do this without meaning to.
+The same of very cheapest metal ones break if bent backwards even slightly, an internal spring piece snaps out of place, and they are very hard to fix.

+It is surprisingly easy to do this without meaning to on the ones with a U shaped tip on the movable part.

 Plastic "Grimlock" carabiners are additionally compatible with MOLLE webbing.
 They are said to be intentionally designed to beeak under very heavy loads to prevent trapping or injuring people in accidents.
 Likely unwise to use for shock loads.